microsoft/CCF/doc/quickstart/install.rst

     $ pip uninstall ccf

 Container
 ---------
+# TODO: Move this, this is only for deploying existing applications??

 The ``ccfciteam/ccf-app-run`` container can be run to setup an environment containing the ``cchost`` binary (as per the `latest release of CCF <https://github.com/microsoft/CCF/releases/latest>`_) and the associated dependencies: